-Highlights of the tour include visiting the UNESCO World Heritage old town of Salamanca (including the stunning University) and Zamora; the stunning Roman viaduct of Segovia; the fantastic bodegas of the Duero River Valley; and the imposing castles of Simancas, Fuensaldaña and Peñafiel.
+Highlights of the tour include visiting the UNESCO World Heritage old town of Salamanca (including one of the oldest universities in the world) and Zamora; the stunning Roman viaduct of Segovia; the fantastic bodegas of the Duero River Valley; and the imposing castles of Simancas, Fuensaldaña and Peñafiel.

 Salamanca's old town is one of the best preserved in Spain, and is mainly centered around its university, which is the second oldest in Europe.
-We take you on a guided tour, highlighting the influences on the region, from the Roman Bridge all the way up to the key governemnt buildings during the Spanish Civil War.
-In the evening we introduce you to Salamancan style tapas dining!
+You can follow our tour around the city, which highlights some of theinfluences on the region, from the Roman Bridge all the way up to the key governemnt buildings during the Spanish Civil War.

 Our destination is Zamora - a small city with a delightful historic center.
 Here you can visit the impressive castle as well as the 16th century watermills, and explore the narrow lanes of the old town.